Sexual consent: "Tea Consent"

-A widely-acclaimed educational video about sexual consent is "Tea Consent", created in 2015 by Blue Seat Studios, a Providence, Rhode Island-based non-profit using hand-drawn animation seeking to teach serious subjects with humour and compassion.
-Written by Emmeline May (alias Rockstar Dinosaur Pirate Princess), drawn by Rachel Brian, and originally voiced by Graham Wheeler, the video uses offering someone a cup of tea as an analogy to asking if someone wants to have sex, emphasising that person A shouldn't force person B to drink tea, even if B previously wanted tea or wasn't sure yet if they wanted tea, and that B cannot answer the question whether they (still) want tea if they are unconscious.
+A widely acclaimed educational video about sexual consent is "Tea Consent", created in 2015 by Blue Seat Studios, a Providence, Rhode Island–based non-profit using hand-drawn animation seeking to teach serious subjects with humour and compassion.
+Written by Emmeline May (alias Rockstar Dinosaur Pirate Princess), drawn by Rachel Brian, and originally voiced by Graham Wheeler, the video uses offering someone a cup of tea as an analogy to asking if someone wants to have sex, emphasising that person A should not force person B to drink tea, even if B previously wanted tea or was not sure yet if they wanted tea, and that B cannot answer the question whether they (still) want tea if they are unconscious.
 "Tea Consent" was originally produced for an awareness campaign of Thames Valley Police and Thames Valley Sexual Violence Prevention Group, and several versions of it (especially with a British accent, leading to connections with British humour and the perceived Britishness of tea) were subsequently picked up by numerous sex educators, universities, governmental organisations, sexual violence prevention groups and rape crisis centres, and endorsed by celebrities.
 Praised for using simplicity, clarity and humour in tackling a serious topic, it received several awards, had been translated into 25 languages and viewed at least 75 million times by October 2016, and was later viewed approximately 150 million times across platforms according to Blue Seat Studios.
-Samantha Pegg argued that "Tea Consent" has its limitations, as it doesn't address scenarios such as drunken consent, conditional consent, youth, disability or abuse of trust, but 'the value of getting the basics of consent out to a wider audience cannot be underestimated.'
+Samantha Pegg argued that "Tea Consent" has its limitations, as it does not address scenarios such as drunken consent, conditional consent, youth, disability or abuse of trust, but 'the value of getting the basics of consent out to a wider audience cannot be underestimated.'

 By contrast, an April 2021 video called "Moving the Line" by the Good Society commissioned by the Australian government for sex education in schools, which uses milkshake to explain consent, was widely criticised by experts, campaigners and politicians.
 Key elements in the negative responses were confusion, lack of clarity and no explicit mention of sex, leading the video's humour and message to be misunderstood.
 Several commentators argued that "Tea Consent" set a much better example.
 The milkshake video was subsequently removed.